 My first design was a flower pendant.
 I also plan to do a flower brooch.
 The initial pendant and brooch will be similar.
 The major difference is on the back – a pin on the back of the brooch and a hook on the back of the pendant.
 Having played around with this for a while, I’ll probably combine both and do a back plate that allows the finished piece to be worn as either a brooch or a pendant.

 I also made a hammered wire necklace for the pendant.
-As shown in the last photo, the necklace is in several sections so it will lie flat.
-The necklace is actually more oval than it appears in the photo.
+The necklace is in several sections so it will lie flat.
 The design of the pendant allows it to be removed if you want to wear the necklace alone or with another pendant.